 Ms. Abela is the Managing Director of WindReach Consulting Services Inc., an Ottawa-based consultancy that focuses on public sector oversight, internal audit, risk and performance management.
 For over twenty years, Ms. Abela has been advising senior leaders from various regulatory, Science & Technology, and operational departments and agencies on their governance, risk management and control processes.
 She previously served as the interim Chief Risk Officer of the Bank of Canada and brings to the Board specific expertise in Indigenous issues.
 Ms. Abela is internationally and domestically recognized as a leader in the field of risk management and internal audit and is regularly sought out as a speaker, author and advisor.

 Ms. Abela is also a member of the Board of Directors for Colleges and Institutes Canada and is the former Chairperson of the Board for the Institute of Internal Auditors Canada.

-Mr. Burpee was appointed as Chairperson of AECL’s Board of Directors in July 2019, and previously served as a director of AECL’s Board of Directors and Chair of the Board’s Human Resources and Governance Committee from June 2017 to July 2019.
+Mr. Burpee was appointed as Chairperson of AECL’s Board of Directors in July 2019.
+He previously served as a director of AECL’s Board of Directors and Chair of the Board’s Human Resources and Governance Committee from June 2017 to July 2019.

 Mr. Burpee brings almost four decades of experience as a senior strategist and executive in the electricity industry, having worked in a variety of senior management roles for Ontario Hydro and Ontario Power Generation.
 Mr. Burpee has also served as Chief Executive Officer at Bridge Renewable Energy Technologies Inc., a company which marketed Biomass Gasification Electricity Systems primarily in the developing world.
 Most recently, Mr. Burpee served as President and Chief Executive Officer of the Canadian Electricity Association.